What to Expect in the First Weeks of Breastfeeding (And How to Make It Easier)

 “If they’re rooting or getting squirmy, they’re probably hungry.
 Don’t wait for tears!” — Jessica, mom of two

 ❤️ Need help building a nourishing postpartum routine?
-My Postpartum Program gives you meal plans, grocery lists, workouts, and recovery tips to help you feel like you again—without sacrificing breastfeeding success.
+Our Postpartum Program provides meal plans, grocery lists, workouts, and recovery tips to help you feel like you again—without sacrificing breastfeeding success.

 4. Don’t Forget to Take Care of *You*